-The Commission shall report to the European Parliament and the Council by 1-January 2023 on the potential contribution of a Union building policy to the promotion of electromobility and shall, if appropriate, propose measures in that regard.
+The Commission shall report to the European Parliament and the Council by 1 January 2023 on the potential contribution of a Union building policy to the promotion of electromobility and shall, if appropriate, propose measures in that regard.

-23. $\boxtimes$ With regard to $\bigotimes$ Member States shall lay down requirements for the installation of a minimum number of recharging points for all non-residential buildings with more than twenty parking spaces, by 1 January 2025 ⇒ Member States shall ensure the installation of at least one recharging point for every ten parking spaces, and at least one bicycle parking spaces for every car parking space representing at least [15%] of the total average user capacity of the building, by 1 January 2027.
-In case of buildings owned or occupied by public-authorities bodies, Member States shall ensure pre-cabling for at least one in two parking spaces by 1 January 2033. $\Leftrightarrow$
+23. $\boxtimes$ With regard to $\bigotimes$ Member States shall lay down requirements for the installation of a minimum number of recharging points for all non-residential buildings with more than twenty parking spaces, by 1 January 2025 $\Rightarrow$ Member States shall ensure by 1 January 2027:

+a) the installation of at least one recharging point for every ten parking spaces, or b) ducting, namely conduits for electric cables, for at least 50% of the parking spaces to enable the installation at a later stage of recharging points for electric vehicles; and c) bicycle parking spaces for every car parking space representing at least [15%] of the total average user capacity of the building, by 1 January 2027.

+In case of buildings owned or occupied by public-authorities bodies, Member States shall ensure pre-cabling for at least one in two parking spaces by 1 January 2033. ⇔